 - Don't give your child adult formulations of acetaminophen.

-Careful use of acetaminophen and prompt treatment in case of an overdose can help prevent a tragedy.
+Careful use of acetaminophen and prompt treatment in case of an overdose can help prevent serious problems.

 - Altman T, et al., eds.
 Fever.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
 7th ed.
 American Academy of Pediatrics; 2019.